Hand, Face & Bath Soap Ads

 Dial

-Black and white 9 1/2" x 13" ad for their Bath Soap.
-The ad has a photo of an excited lady who is taking a shower with Dial.
-The ad headline claims that with this soap you can "Go wild".
+Black and white 10" x 13" ad for their Bath Soap and the $50,000 Sweepstakes they were having.
+The ad has a picture of a happy young lady with water running off her chin holding up a suds-covered sweepstakes ticket that we are led to believe has won some sort of prize.
+The text indicates that the top prize was $25,000.
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 Life magazine